September 01, 2020

 JAMS continues to provide valuable ADR services during the pandemic and is staying on top of the latest news and developments in each of the markets that we serve.

-This afternoon, California Governor Gavin Newsom issued a new order requiring all counties that have remained on the County Monitoring “Watch List” for three consecutive days to shut down certain industries or activities unless they can be modified.
+California Governor Gavin Newsom has issued an order requiring all counties that have remained on the County Monitoring “Watch List” for three consecutive days to shut down certain industries or activities unless they can be modified.

 Please contact your local JAMS Resolution Center for the most up-to-date information and status on reopening.